yiisoft/docs/guide/en/start/forms.md

 The class extends from a base class provided by Yii, commonly used to represent form data.

-The `EchoForm` class contains `$message` property and related getter.
-These are regular data-related code.
+The `EchoForm` class has `$message` property and related getter.
-`attributeLabels()` method provides labels that we are going to display in a view.
+These are regular data-related code. `attributeLabels()` method provides labels that you're going to display in a view.

 ## Using the form <span id="using-form"></span>

-Now, that we have a form, let's use it in our action from "[Saying Hello](hello.md)".
-Here's what we end up with in `/src/Controller/EchoController.php`:
+Now, that you have a form, use it in your action from "[Saying Hello](hello.md)".
+Here's what you end up with in `/src/Controller/EchoController.php`:

 ```php
 <?php